Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module3.md

    ![Dependencies](media/do3.png)

-    >**ProTip!** Squash Merge is important.
-If we just commit, the exposed credential will still be in the history.
-To avoid this, fix code, use a Squash Merge, push it to repo, and you're done!

 ### Task 4: Dismissing dependency scanning alerts

 1. Navigate to the Pipelines section and wait for it to complete.It might take upto 20 minutes.